Benedolt/ubuntu-on-legacy-macs/MacBook7,1(mid-2010)/Ubuntu_22.04.md

 # Ubuntu 22.04 on the MacBook 7,1 (Mid-2010 Polycarbonate)
-*last updated Sep 19 2023*
+*last updated April 2025*

-The Mid-2010 white polycarbonate MacBook is an iconic device.
-Sure, with its Core 2 Duo P8600 it's not going to break any speed records, but if you adjust expectations accordingly it's still a very competent machine for webbrowsing and some media comsumption.
-Installing an SSD and doing a RAM upgrade (it can go up to 16GB - double that of the Pro models from the era!) helps of course.
-This document outlines how to get a modern Ubuntu OS up and running.

-As of Ubuntu 22.04.2 at least this is super easy and straight-forward.
+As of Ubuntu 22.04.2 this is super easy and straight-forward.
 Simply create a USB installer and boot from it.
 (Hold down the alt/option key after the chime to access the boot menu.)
 Install, boot into your new OS afterwards and everything should work fine.

 There are a couple quality of life fixes though: